PiPc2/freedombone/README.md

 **As a Virtual Machine**

-Virtualbox and Qemu are supported.
+Qemu is currently supported.
 You can run a 64 bit Qemu image with:

     qemu-system-x86_64 filename.img

-If you are using Virtualbox then add a new VM and select the Freedombone **vdi** image.

 The default login will be username 'fbone' and password 'freedombone'.
 Take a note of the new login password then you can proceed through the installation.